redwoodjs/redwood/docs/docs/environment-variables.md

 <!-- also in a Redwood app's base directory. -->

-Redwood also configures Webpack with `dotenv-webpack`, so that all references to `process.env` vars on the Web side will be replaced with the variable's actual value at built-time.
-More on this in [Web](#Web).
+Redwood also configures Webpack with `dotenv-webpack`, so that all references to `process.env` vars on the web side will be replaced with the variable's actual value at built-time.
+More on this in [web](#web).

 ## Web

 ### Including environment variables

 > **Heads Up:** for Web to access environment variables in production, you _must_ configure one of the options below.
 >
 > Redwood recommends **Option 1: `redwood.toml`** as it is the most robust.